 #5.
 Don’t begin any assignment without a written agreement specifying what you’re going to do and what the client is going to do, including the method and timeliness of their payment.

 #6.
 Get advance payments for work involving all on-location photography.
 Ask for a 50% advance on or before the day of the shoot.
 I believe wedding photographers should collect 100% of the amount that’s due before the big day.
 Once the loving couple returns home from their honeymoon, they’re broke.

 #8.
 Don’t sign an agreement with anyone other than the party for whom the work is being done unless you can bill that party directly.

 #9.
 Some photographic consultants will tell you that it’s OK to wait 120 days to get paid but my banker disagrees.
 If you’re willing to live with that kind of payment schedule, so be it but you should be charging a high enough day or hourly rate to cover the time value of the money while waiting for the check to arrive.

 #9.
 Be original; don’t be like everybody else.
 When that happens it reduces your photographic services to the commodity level and all commodity purchases are based on price alone.
 All photographers are different and it’s important that we express this difference to potential clients.

 *I recognize that in the “everything is free” world we live in that for some people any price over $0.01 is too expensive.
-And not matter what you tell these people to explain how you have to make a loving, it doesn’t matter to them.
+And no matter what you tell these people to explain how you have to make a living, it doesn’t matter to them.

-If you’re interested in learning how I shoot portraits and use cameras, lenses and lighting in my in-home studio and on location, please pick up a copy of Studio Lighting Anywhere that’s available new from Amazon.com for $22.78 or $13.75 used, as I write this.
-Interested in learning how to improve your business check out my portfolio reviews for charity (announcement forthcoming) or participate in my mentoring program.
+If you’re interested in learning how I shoot portraits and use cameras, lenses and lighting in my in-home studio and on location, please pick up a copy of Studio Lighting Anywhere that’s available new from Amazon.com for $27.90 or starting around twenty-one bucks used, as I write this.
+The Kindle version is $19.99, if you prefer a digital format format.